athack-ctf/chall2025-big-jester-is-watching-you/README.md

-# Chall - Your Challenge Title
+# Chall - Jester is Watching

-> A brief description of the challenge
+> Environment challenge where participants must show a QR code to a webcam.
+The program running behind will send the flag to the URL provided on the QR code.

 ## Type